 Please breathe slow and deep.
 Take your time.
 Relax.

 How do you feel now?
 Ready to deal with whatever the world is asking you to?

 Best results can be achieved with two or three sessions of about 5 minutes a day!

 I hope you enjoyed the process and gained many benefits from it.

-I would love to read your comment about how the process worked out for you, and experience you made.
-So, please take a couple of minutes and give me a feedback!
+I would love to read your comment about how the process worked out for you, and the experience you made.
+So, please take a couple of minutes and give me feedback!
 If you have any questions, please, send them also!
 I would love to support you on your way!